Grantley Adams International Airport: Cargo

 Besides the arrivals and departures terminals, Grantley Adams International Airport included provisions for a new cargo building in the 2000–06 expansion project.
-The cargo needs include timely postal services in addition to airline support.
-The cargo facility is located on the western end of the airport next to the new arrivals building.
+This included postal services and airline support.
+The cargo facility is located on the western end of the airport next to the arrivals building.

 Statistics

 Other facilities

 The head office of the Barbados Civil Aviation Department is on the airport property.
 In addition Barbados Meteorological Services, operates a doppler weather radar station at the airport.